emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

    turning a power supply on at Power Interfaces providing power to one or more devices.

+## Controlling Switching Power Speed

+   The standard must provide means to avoid the speed of switching a power supply off or turning a power supply on to break component parts (aka laser, power parts, wire connectors ...),  or a too hight number of on/off switching to reduce their live duration.

 ## Controlling Energy Saving and Optimization Functionalities

   The standard must provide means for controlling energy saving and